scaidermern/topTracks2playlist/README.md

 *topTracks2playlist* has a few command line arguments:

     -n      , --num      number of tracks per artist (default: 10) -o <arg>, --out      output file name for the generated playlist (default: topTracks.m3u) -p      , --print    just print the top tracks for the given artists instead of generating a playlist
-    -h      , --help   print this help and exit
+    -v      , --verbose  produce more verbose output in non-print mode -h      , --help     print this help and exit

 ## Examples